Winstonjames2/Winston-Tech/README.md

 # Winston Tech
-Hi there, this is my first ever completed project relating with Basic HTML, CSS and Javascript Website.
+Hi there, this is my first ever completed project relating to Basic HTML, CSS and Javascript Website.